corv89/ObiWAN/README.md

 nimble buildall
 ```

-Then you can run with the unified command-line interface:
+Then you can run with the command-line interface:

 ```bash
 # Show unified client help